arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Goals

+- Learn how to create a RS-485 interface connection between two Opta™ devices
-- Learn how to use the Modbus RTU communication protocol over RS-485 interface between two Opta™ devices
+- Learn how to use the Modbus RTU communication protocol between two Opta™ devices

 ### Required Hardware and Software